hyhung12/ML_Production_Roadmap/README.md

 - Raw accuracy is not a good metrics (precision & recall)
 - Precision = TP / (TP + FP), Recall = TP / (TP + FN)
 - High recall > preicison
-## Performance Auditing
+## Performance Auditing (brainstorm the ways system might go wrong)
 ## Why data-centric AI development?
-- Most academic research - download a benchmark dataset and try to do well on that benchmark <- model-centric
+- Academic research - download a benchmark dataset and try to do well on that benchmark <- model-centric
+- Consistency of data (data quality) is paramount
+- Hold the code fixed and iteratively improve the data
 ## Data augmentation
-- Create realistic examples that the algorithm  does poorly but humans (baseline) do well -> good way to improve performance
+- Create realistic examples that the algorithm does poorly but human (baseline) do well -> good way to improve performance
 - Create realistic images or use photoshop to draw a stratch
 ## Adding more data
 - For unstructured data, adding data rarely hurts accuracy